MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Related Work

 \section{Related Work}

-\paragraph{Misinformation Benchmarks.} One group of misinformation datasets primarily focuses on distorting textual veracity.
-The Fever~\cite{thorne2018fever} dataset is constructed by manipulated Wikipedia sentences with manual annotation.
-Unlike these artificial rumors, other datasets, such as Snopes~\cite{hanselowski2019richly}, FakeNewsNet~\cite{shu2020fakenewsnet}, and MOCHEG~\cite{yao2023end}, collect natural rumors from fact-checking websites.
-Recently, the LLMFake~\cite{chen2023can} dataset is curated by instructing large language models (LLMs) to generate diverse misinformation.
-Apart from textual veracity distortion, the EMU~\cite{da2021edited} and Fakeddit~\cite{nakamura2019r} datasets collect Photoshop-edited images from the Reddit platform.
+\textbf{Misinformation Benchmarks.} One group of misinformation datasets primarily focuses on distorting textual veracity.
+The FEVER~\citep{thorne2018fever} dataset is constructed by manipulated Wikipedia sentences with manual annotation.
+Unlike these artificial rumors, other datasets, such as Snopes~\citep{hanselowski2019richly}, Politifact, Gossipcop~\citep{shu2020fakenewsnet}, and MOCHEG~\citep{yao2023end}, collect natural rumors from fact-checking websites.
+Recently, the LLMFake~\citep{chen2023can} instructs large language models (LLMs) to generate diverse misinformation.
+Apart from misleading text, the EMU~\citep{da2021edited} and Fakeddit~\citep{nakamura2019r} collect Photoshop-edited images from the Reddit platform.
 Another group of misinformation datasets focuses on disrupting cross-modal consistency.
-The MAIM ~\cite{jaiswal2017multimedia} and MEIR~\cite{sabir2018deep} datasets employ caption replacement and entity swapping, respectively.
-The NewsCLIPpings~\cite{luo2021newsclippings} dataset retrieves out-of-context images to support certain narratives.
-COSMOS~\cite{aneja2023cosmos} is created by linking images with various captions.
-The recent dataset DGM$^4$~\cite{shao2023detecting} introduces global and local manipulation to alter semantics and sentiment.
+The MAIM ~\citep{jaiswal2017multimedia} and MEIR~\citep{sabir2018deep} datasets employ caption replacement and entity swapping, respectively.
+The NewsCLIPpings~\citep{luo2021newsclippings} and COSMOS~\citep{aneja2023cosmos} datasets link out-of-context images to support certain narratives.
+The recent dataset DGM$^4$~\citep{shao2023detecting} introduces global and local manipulation to alter semantics and sentiment.
 Different from these works containing only single-source misinformation, we propose the first benchmark dataset for evaluating mixed-source MMD, involving textual veracity distortion, visual veracity distortion, and cross-modal consistency distortion, shown in Table \ref{dataset comparision}.